Copyright Interactive Design Labs 2005 - 2017

 Factors Influencing Success/Failure of Strategic Decision-Making

 The most troublesome challenges in dealing with strategic decisions from a decision analytics perspective are technical complexity and social complexity.
+Complexity is the state of a system having many parts connected or related to each other.
+This is one of the biggest barriers to successful strategy execution.

 This involves the presence of high levels of uncertainty and decision complexity.